lalitm1004/micrograd.py/README.md

 ## ⛽ Features

-- Scalar-based `Node` class for building computation graphs
+- Scalar-based `Value` class for building computation graphs
 - Forward and backward pass support for gradient computation
 - Operator overloading for intuitive mathematical expressions
 - Basic support for: